from € 320 Flights excluded

 Afternoon dedicated to the Monolith of Uluru and its famous, inevitable sunset.

 Ayers Rock is the symbol of Australia par excellence.
 This mysterious sand monolith, located 500 km south-west of Alice Springs, is 350 m high and 7.5 km wide.
-It is not a rock, but the tip of a conglomerate of pebbles, the bottom of what was once an inland lake about 600 millions of years ago.
+It is not a rock, but the tip of a conglomerate of pebbles, the bottom of what was once an inland lake about 600 million years ago.
 For the Aborigines, the Rock is the "sacred place of dreams", and there are cave paintings all around.
 It is interesting to observe how the Rock drastically changes color depending on the light and the weather; shades ranging from red to purple, up to total darkness that determines the fall of the night.
 Few people know that it was discovered by William Gosse in 1873 (the year before Ernest Giles exchanged it in the distance for a hill!)
 And dedicated to the prime minister of the time, Henry Ayers.

 Indicative kilometers traveled: 380 km